 Both versions have applications to muon colliders and neutrino factories.
-Momentum-dependent cooling channels like MANX can be used for a pre-cooler, as discussed later, in which the initial muon beam energy is higher than required for subsequent coolers.
+Momentumdependent cooling channels like MANX can be used for a pre-cooler, as discussed later, in which the initial muon beam energy is higher than required for subsequent coolers.
 The emergent energy is reduced to a value that is low enough for the next stage.
 The most efficient method for the next stage and six orders of magnitude of 6d cooling is with a momentum independent channel with high pressure RF acting as the continuous energy absorber, energy replacer, and breakdown suppressor.
 However, if for some reason the pressurized RF cavities do not work as hoped, a MANX-like approach is another possibility, where momentum-dependent HCC segments are alternated with linac sections.
 A momentum-dependent cooling channel can also be used as a final cooling section to take advantage of very high fields made available by the latest generation of superconductors [5].
 A momentum dependent channel can also be used to increase the intensity of stopping muon beams and can be important for the mu2e experiment upgrade for the Project-X era at Fermilab.
 The MANX HS magnet is very similar to the one that has been used for simulations of this mu2e improvement concept [6].

 The possibility to have MANX sited at RAL as part of the MICE program [7] is very attractive with potential improvements to each experiment.
-MANX can benefit by gaining a debugged beam line and detectors along with the expertise and experience of a talented and dedicated group of scientists.
-MICE should also gain by having more access to support from a larger part of the physics and accelerator communities who have an interest in muon beams for muon colliders and stopping muon beams.
+The RAL infrastructure and MICE developments can expedite MANX in many ways.
+MANX can benefit by gaining a well understood beam line, detectors and single particle measurement/reconstruction techniques along with the expertise and experience of a talented and dedicated group of scientists.
+MICE should also gain by having more access to participation from a larger part of the physics and accelerator communities who have an interest in muon beams for muon colliders and stopping muon beams.
+Single particle measurement techniques such as used in MICE and MANX are based more on high energy physics experience than traditional accelerator experiments and so offer opportunities for particle physics experimenters to contribute.